|Acid in aqueous solution||Gives H+ ions which combine with a molecule of water to hydronium (H3O+) ion|

 Thus, base shows its basic character because of dissociation of hydroxide ion.

+In previous section, you read about a general definition of neutralisation reaction.
+In thise section, you will learn about neutralisation reaction in terms of dissociation and recombination of different ions of acid and base when they react with each other.
 When an acid reacts with a base, the hydrogen ion of acid combines with the hydroxide ion of base and forms water.
-As these ions combine together and form water; instead of remaining free, thus both neutralize each other.
+As these ions combine together and form water instead of remaining free, both neutralize each other.
+Here, neutralisation means that the acid is erasing the basic property of base, and bases is erasing the acidic property of acid.

 OH− + H+ ⇨ H2O